VR Resources (CVE:VRR) Shares Down 25% – Here’s What Happened

-VR Resources Ltd. (CVE:VRR – Get Free Report) traded down 25% during trading on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-705,000 shares traded hands during mid-day trading, an increase of 139% from the average session volume of 294,776 shares.
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s stock price was down 25% on Thursday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 705,000 shares traded hands during trading, an increase of 139% from the average daily volume of 294,776 shares.
 The stock had previously closed at C$0.02.

 VR Resources Stock Down 25.0%